11 Tips to Increase Email Open Rates for Ecommerce (2026)

 1. Sharpen your email subject lines

-Your subject line is the gateway to your email content.
-It’s the first impression your audience gets, and it can determine whether they open your email, ignore it, or – worse – mark it as spam.
-In fact, statistically, 47% of email recipients decide whether to open an email based on the subject line alone, while 69% may mark it as spam if the subject line seems suspicious or irrelevant.
+Your subject line is the gateway to your content.
+47% of recipients decide whether to open based on the subject line alone; 69% may mark mail as spam if it looks suspicious.

 2. Make your preheader work for you